One week in Slovenia is ideal for exploring this green and sustainability-focused European destination.

 Beautiful Ljubljana Castle is one of Ljubljana’s main attractions and is located just above the city, on top of Castle Hill.

-Ljubljana’s largest park is located smack bang in the city centre and is a fantastic place to chill out or go for a stroll.
+Ljubljana’s largest park is located smack bang in the city centre and is a fantastic place to go for a scenic stroll.

 As well as being a beautiful green space, Tivoli Park has a range of activities, cafes and bars to explore.